Skip to Calculator

 3. Calculate yardage using the fabric yardage calculator for each component

-4. **Add allowances:** pattern repeat, shrinkage buffer (5–10% for natural fibers), cutting buffer (¼–½ yard)
+4. Add allowances: pattern repeat, shrinkage buffer (5 to 10 percent for natural fibers), cutting buffer (¼ to ½ yard)

 5. Round up to the nearest ¼ yard increment

-6. **Buy everything** for the project in one order — same dye lot for each fabric
+6. Buy everything for the project in one order, same dye lot for each fabric

 Takes 5 minutes.
 Saves hours of frustration and potentially the cost of a whole new fabric purchase.